Constitution of Estonia: Third Constitution (1992–present)

 The present Constitution was enacted after a referendum on 28 June 1992.
 It incorporates elements of the Constitutions of 1920 and 1938.
 While retaining the presidency created in 1938, it restores the unicameral legislature established in 1920.
-It explicitly asserts its continuity with the Estonian state as it existed between 1920 and 1940, and thus provides a restitutive basis for Estonia’s independence.
-Like the 1920 Constitution, the head of state—titled as President after some debate about restoring the old title of State Elder—is a largely ceremonial post.
+It explicitly asserts its continuity with the Estonian state as it existed between 1918 and 1940, and thus provides a restitutive basis for Estonia’s independence.
+Indeed, it was adopted by a referendum, in accordance with the 1938 document.
+Like the 1920 Constitution, the head of state—titled President after some debate about restoring the old title of State Elder—is a largely ceremonial post.
 However, like the 1938 Constitution, the government is headed by a separate Prime Minister.

 Accession to the European Union

 The Constitution of the Republic of Estonia Amendment Act, passed by the 2003 Estonian European Union membership referendum under section 162 of the 1992 Constitution, enabled Estonia to join the European Union.

 Preamble and provisions

 The current Constitution contains a preamble and 15 chapters of provisions.
 The preamble reads: